Eating Disorders Overview

 Symptoms and signs of binge eating and purging behaviors may include:

-According to the American Psychiatric Association, patients with eating disorders (especially anorexia nervosa) frequently lack insight into their condition.
-Therefore, doctors may turn to family members and other sources for information regarding weight loss and additional symptoms.
+According to the American Psychiatric Association, people with eating disorders (especially anorexia nervosa) frequently lack insight into their condition.
+Therefore, health care providers may turn to family members for information regarding weight loss and additional symptoms.
 Because people who purge tend to have complications with their teeth and gums, dentists can play a role in identifying eating disorders.

-A doctor will evaluate a patient’s body mass index (BMI).
+A health care provider will evaluate a person's body mass index (BMI).
 The BMI is a measurement of body fat.
 It is derived by multiplying a person's weight in pounds by 703 and then dividing it twice by the height in inches.
 (BMI calculators are available online.)

 For example, a woman who is 5'5" and weighs 125 pounds has a healthy BMI of 21.
 A woman at the same height who weighs 90 pounds would have a dangerously low BMI of 15.

-A doctor will carefully evaluate a patient’s weight and other physical and emotional symptoms.
-Eating disorders are diagnosed based on criteria from the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Eating disorders are diagnosed based on criteria from the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM).
 [See Introduction section of this report for a complete list of diagnostic criteria.]
-The criteria outline specific behaviors and symptoms that define anorexia nervosa, bulimia nervosa, binge-eating disorder, and other eating disorders. .
+The criteria outline specific behaviors and symptoms that define anorexia nervosa, bulimia nervosa, binge-eating disorder, and other eating disorders.

-Various questionnaires are available for assessing patients.
-The Eating Disorders Examination (EDE), which is an interview of the patient by the doctor, and the self-reported Eating Disorders Examination-Questionnaire (EDE-Q) are both considered valid tests for diagnosing eating disorders and determining specific features of the condition (such as vomiting or laxative use).
+Various questionnaires are available for screening.
+The Eating Disorders Examination (EDE), which is used by a clinician to interview the person, and the self-reported Eating Disorders Examination-Questionnaire (EDE-Q) are considered the best tests for diagnosing eating disorders and assessing specific features (such as vomiting or laxative use).

 Another test is called the SCOFF questionnaire.
 Answering yes to two of these questions is a strong indicator of an eating disorder: